IAMSDEVAPRASAD/Systems-Thinking-for-Machines---SPM/README.md

 ## 2. Observe -> Think -> Act

-To be frank, most of the people I see around me just act on a command or go with the group, they don't think.
+To be frank, most of the people I observe act on a command or go with the group, they don't think.
 So what?
 I don't want you to do the same thing. **There maybe situations where acting quickly will be rewarded rather than thinking and acting** , but I hope it wont work in Engineering.
 Who knows you may figure out things with **bruteforce** , but i dont want spending too muchtime in office, so i dont prefer it unless needed.

 So do i want you to think and act?
 No. One of the mistakes I did is thinking & acting.
 There may be 1000s of parameters which may lead to a result, but there is no necessity to analyse all 1000 of them.
 You will end in constant analysis if you think without context.